 One of the challenges we continue to encounter when curating capstone projects with external sponsors is appropriately scoping and defining a question that is of sufficient depth for our students, obtaining data of sufficient size, obtaining access to the data in sufficient time for adequate analysis to be performed and navigating a myriad of legal issues (including conflicts of interest).
 While we continue to strive to use sponsored projects and work to solve these issues, we also look for ways to leverage openly available data to solve interesting societal problems which allow students to apply the skills learned throughout the program.
 While not all capstones have sponsors, all capstones have clients.
 That is, the work is being done for someone who cares and has investment in the outcome.

 Why do we have to work in groups?

 Because data science is a team sport!

-I don’t like the topic area of the capstone project I received during the algorithm matching.
+I didn’t get my first choice of capstone project from the algorithm matching.
 What can I do?

-First, remember that the point of the capstone projects isn’t the subject matter; it’s the data science.
-For example, if you couldn’t care less about political speeches, maybe you can appreciate the challenge of building a document store and running Latent Dirichlet Allocation on cloud computing.
-You might not care enough about the election to bother to vote, but you can still get a lot by learning how to generate causal inferences from the vote-by-mail natural experiment.
-You might hate social media, but you might need to learn how to wrangle a tough API like Twitter’s and how to run recurrent neural networks on the time series output.
-Professional data scientists often find themselves in positions in which they work on topics they find boring, but use methods they enjoy.
+Remember that the point of the capstone projects isn’t the subject matter; it’s the data science.
+Professional data scientists may find themselves in positions in which they work on topics assigned to them, but they use methods they enjoy and still learn much through the process.
 That said, there are many ways to tackle a subject, and we are more than happy to work with you to find an approach to the work that most aligns with your interests.